Blog Mental Health Yoga Yoga For Knee Strength: Strengthen Your Joint With These Poses

 • Uttanasana (Aka Standing Forward Bend)

-As previously stated, knee pain can be caused by multiple reasons.
-One of the most common reasons is having a too-tight IT band.
+As previously stated, knee discomfort can be influenced by multiple reasons.
+For some people, tightness around the IT band may play a role.
 The IT (iliotibial) band is a thick band of connective tissue that extends from your pelvic bone to the shin bone.
-This band works with other muscles in your thighs to provide maximum stability to the outside of the knee joint.
+This band works with other muscles in your thighs to provide support to the outside of the knee joint.

 See also

-If this band becomes a little too tight, it can lead to pain and weakness in the knee.
-The Uttanasana is a great yoga pose to help stretch this muscle, which relieves any pain and weakness in this area.
+If this band becomes a little too tight, it may lead to discomfort and a feeling of weakness around the knee.
+Uttanasana is a yoga pose that can help stretch this area, which may help you feel more comfortable.

 1. Begin by standing upright with your legs about hip-width apart.